invoiceninja/invoiceninja.github.io/source/docs/introduction.md

 ## App basics

-The version (ie. v5.1.56-A47) is comprised of two parts: the API version and the Admin Portal version.
-In this cases the API version is 5.1.56 and the AP version is 47.
-The 'A' denotes the platform, in this case Android.
+The version (ie. `v5.1.56-A47`) is comprised of two parts: the API version and the Admin Portal version.
+In this cases the API version is `5.1.56` and the AP version is `47`.
+The `A` denotes the platform, in this case Android.

 The app interface is divided into three parts: the sidebar navigation menu, the list (or table) and the preview.
 The layout can be customized to fit your needs using a combination of the icons at the bottom of the screen, and the option